Logo

 Acknowledgements/Legalese

-The maintainer of the Open Hymnal Project is Brian J. Dumont (bdumont at ameritech dot net).
-I have gone through serious efforts to make sure that no copyrighted material makes it into this database.
+The maintainer of the Open Hymnal Project is Brian J. Dumont (editor at openhymnal dot org).
+I have gone through serious efforts to make sure that no copyright mistake makes it into this database.
 If I am in error, please inform me as soon as possible.
-This entire effort has used only free software, and I am indebted to the efforts of many other individuals, including the authors of the various ABC and ABC Plus software, the authors of noteedit (where the initial layouts are done), and the maintainers of the CyberHymnal on the web from where most of the lyrics come.
+This entire effort has used only free software, and I am indebted to the efforts of many other individuals, including the authors of the various ABC and ABC Plus software.
 Undoubtedly, I am also indebted to all of the great Christians who wrote these hymns.

 This database comes with no guarantees whatsoever.